talamyaseen/ClinicManagementSystem/README.md

 ## Running

 - **Instructions for Running on Linux**: After compiling, you can run the program using `./ClinicManagementSystem`.
-- **Instructions for Running on Windows**: After compiling, you can run the program using `ClinicManagementSystem.exe`
+- **Instructions for Running on Windows**: After compiling, you can run the program using `ClinicManagementSystem.exe`.